What are Governors?

 - Staffing - deciding the staff structure and pay policy

-- Discipline - agreeing procedures for staff and pupil conduct and discipline
+- Discipline - agreeing procedures for staff and pupil conduct and discipline.

 How are we organised?

 Until April 2017 the governing body met four times a year and delegated some of its powers to committees, most recently the Finance Resources and Operation Committee and the Education Learning and Achievement Committee which sat at least termly.
-To better align their work with the school improvement plan the governing body has now re-organised its working and disbanded the full-time committees, although non-staff members are drawn from the whole governing body to form a committee to make decisions under the pay policy.
+To better align their work with the school improvement plan the governing body re-organised its working and disbanded the full-time committees, although non-staff members are drawn from the whole governing body to form a committee to make decisions under the pay policy.
 The full governing body now meets at least twice a term.
 One meeting each term includes a focus on finance and the other on attainment and progress of pupils